 5.2 DFPC Responsibilities.
 The DFPC shall confer with the County about the need for fire restrictions, and upon determining the need for restrictions on open burning and/or public movements affecting more than one county, recommend to the Governor the imposing or lifting of restrictions for burning and/or public movements, and inform affected counties of the Governor's decision.
-The DFPC, in cooperation with the County, shall coordinate public fire prevention messages provided to the media as outlined in the County AOP.
+The DFPC, in cooperation with the County, shall coordinate public fire prevention messages provided to the media and public as outlined in the County AOP.
+To the extent that DFPC resources and funding are available, DFPC may assist the County in its wildfire prevention efforts, including, but not limited to, fuels reduction and public education activities.